Enrollment

 Source: NCES F-33 School District Finance Survey District-level finance · FY 2021-22 Per-pupil expenditure reflects the district-wide average.
 Individual school budgets are not reported at the federal level.

 Juvenile Justice Center Alt Ed has 70 students enrolled.
-It is a other school in MIAMI, FL.
+It is an alternative school in Miami, FL.

 22.5% of students at Juvenile Justice Center Alt Ed are eligible for free lunch, compared to the Florida average of 52.0%.

-The largest demographic group at Juvenile Justice Center Alt Ed is African American at 52.9%.
-The school serves a diverse student body in MIAMI, FL.
+The largest demographic group at Juvenile Justice Center Alt Ed is African American at 52.9% of enrollment, in Miami, FL.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 60.9/100.

-Juvenile Justice Center Alt Ed has a Resource Investment Index of 71/100 (B) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Juvenile Justice Center Alt Ed has a Resource Investment Index of 71/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).